sys-bio/libOmexMeta/README.md

 # Platform
-Due to the Redland library dependencies being linux only, libomexmeta has been developed on Ubuntu 18.04 and is presently still linux only.
-Support for Windows and macos is a work in progress.
+  - Windows
+  - Linux Ubuntu 18.04, untested on other flavours.

+libOmexMeta has not been tested on a Mac.

 # Installation
 ## Python front end